m-kus/stock0/README.md

 - Let's say the certificates are fine, but the previews (watermarked) provided to the magazine do not match the original: provable transformation solves this
 - Finally, if magazine pays first there is a chance that photographer won't send the originals (similarly if the magazine pays afterwards it can choose not to pay at all): here we need a decentralized escrow (smart contract) + proof of exclusive publication to claim the funds

+Putting everything together we now have a solution that reduces the need of trust between transacting parties and the need of trusted arbitrage.
+The only assumption is PKI and hardware/software attestation security.

 ## Implementation details

 ![Flow chart](./assets/flow.png)